-In our Nature Biotechnology paper, we describe our studies using stereopure oligonucleotides and oligonucleotide mixtures based on mipomersen.
+In our Nature Biotechnology paper (Iwamoto N, et al. Nature Biotechnol.
+2017;35(9):845-851), we describe our studies using our proprietary chemistry to design and synthesize stereopure oligonucleotides and oligonucleotide mixtures based on mipomersen.
+These and other preclinical studies have demonstrated that stereochemistry and pharmacology are directly related and that by controlling stereochemistry, we can impact multiple aspects of pharmacology, including stability, catalytic activity, efficacy, specificity, and safety.
 We studied mipomersen because, at that time, it was the only systemically administered nucleic acid therapeutic approved for commercialization, and documents from the regulatory bodies that evaluated mipomersen for marketing approval were publicly available.
 Mipomersen (currently marketed by Kastle Therapeutics and formerly marketed by Sanofi Genzyme, under the brand name Kynamro) is approved for the treatment of homozygous familial hypercholesterolemia and is designed to silence production of Apolipoprotein B ("APOB") via an antisense mechanism.
 Although mipomersen received marketing authorization in the United States in 2012, concerns about the drug's tolerability and liver and cardiovascular safety led the European Medicines Agency ("EMA") to refuse to grant marketing authorization for the drug in the European Union.
 One of the EMA's central concerns about mipomersen was that a high proportion of patients stopped taking the drug within two years, mainly due to side effects such as flu-like symptoms, injection-site reactions and liver toxicity.
 The EMA considered these side effects important because mipomersen is intended for long-term treatment to maintain its cholesterol-lowering effect.